 Learn how to draw a great looking Girl Scout with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Girl Scout.
+By following the simple steps, you too can easily draw a perfect Girl Scout.

 "On my honor, I will try:

 To help people at all times,